feathersui/feathersui-openfl/test/README.md

 Automated tests created with [munit](https://github.com/massiveinteractive/MassiveUnit).

-## Run JS tests
+## Run HTML/JS tests

-To run JS tests, use the following command:
+To run HTML/JS tests in a web browser, use the following command:

 ```sh